20 Comments

 Expand full comment

 My experiences were mixed.
 By odd chance, my cohort at Columbia was loaded with intellectually curious students (and the department thought us unusual).
 So outside of class, we made our own lively seminars at restaurants almost every week.
 And, fortuitously, some of the younger professors were regular participants in these pop-up salons.
 Yes, the classes were primarily aimed at conveying technique, but some of our professors also engaged us in stimulating discussions.
 Ned Phelps, Jagdish Bhagwati, Heraklis Polemarchakis, Martin Osborne, Donald Dewey, and others had lively discussions in their classes.
 (I drew and mass produced a class t-shirt featuring a helicopter dropping money on an island, and I believe Rudi Dornbusch bought one while attending a seminar.)
 The dissertation process, however, was horrible, and the professors negligent—with students vanishing off without degrees because professors were just too self-preoccupied to read dissertations.
-15 years later, hearing that there was a sympathetic new deal, I went back and raised holy hell about my treatment.
+15 years later, hearing that there was a sympathetic new dean, I went back and raised holy hell about my treatment.
 He agreed, readmitted me without charge or penalty.
 I rapidly assembled the greatest dissertation committee in PhD history and wrote a new one and defended in a very short time.
 All this said, I steered countless students away from getting PhDs in economics because, while I enjoyed a great deal about my studies, it is a hideously inefficient and risky way to begin a career.
 It wastes the most productive, energetic years of a career.
 And there is always a high risk that a negligent or malevolent dissertation chairman or committee member will ultimately prevent you from completing your degree.

 Expand full comment